p2-inc/keycloak-orgs/docs/cypress-tests.md

 ```
 For example, if your Keycloak instance or container is not running on http://localhost:8080/, modify it.

+## Running the Cypress test
+Cypress test are under a specific profile.
+To run them with maven use `-P cypress-tests`.
+Example: `maven clean test -P cypress-tests`

 ## Running with Cypress
 After the setting up your environment and configuring your `cypress.config.ts`.
 You start cypress UI by executing the command